AhmedHanye/Security-Plus/Readme.md

 <img src="./preview.webp" alt="Security Plus Preview" width="100%" height="auto">

 ## Overview
-Security Plus is a Chrome extension that adds an extra layer of security to your browsing experience.
+Security Plus is a browser extension that adds an extra layer of security to your browsing experience.
 It intercepts page loads and provides detailed security analysis using VirusTotal and WhoIs before allowing access.

 ## Features